-Specific locations of beachfill placement are outlined in Table 7-97.
+Specific locations of beachfill placement are outlined in Table 9-9.
 The three locations slated for beachfill not on Fire Island (Cupsogue County Park, Pikes Beach & Westhampton) remained consistent with the earlier TFSP.

 The Berm Only and Medium design templates are used in the selected plan.
 The Medium design template has a dune with a crest width of 25 feet and dune elevation of +15 feet NGVD.
 Both design templates have a berm width of 90 feet at elevation +9.5 feet NGVD.
 The proposed design (not construction) foreshore slope (from +9.5 to +2 feet NGVD) is roughly 12.1 on 1.
 Below MHW (roughly +2 feet NGVD) the submerged morphological profile, representative of each specific reach, is translated and used as the design profile.
-Figure 7-38 and Figure 7-39 shows typical design section for the Berm Only and Medium design templates.
-Table 7-97 provides an overview of the dune elevations by location along the selected plan.
+Figure 7-39 shows typical design section for the Medium design template.
+Table 9-9. provides an overview of the dune elevations by location along the selected plan.

 The Berm Only template is applicable to areas in which the existing condition dune elevation and width reduce the risk of breaching but have eroded beach berm conditions.
 The 90 feet design berm provides protection to the existing dunes and ensure vehicular access during emergency response and evacuation.
-The Berm Only template is applied to RMSP (GSB-1A) and SPCP-West (MB-1A).
+The Berm Only template is applied to SPCP-West (MB-1A).